 21. So, they turned and went away, putting the children, and the cattle, and the goods ahead of them.

-27. And they took what Micah had made, and the priest that was his, and they moved in on Laish, on a people undisturbed and unsuspecting, and they smote them with the edge of the sword and burned their city with fire.
+27. And they took what Micah had made, and the priest that was his, and they moved in on Laish, on a people undisturbed and unsuspecting, and they struck them with the edge of the sword and burned their city with fire.

 31. And they set up for themselves Micah’s graven image that he made all the days the house of God was in Shiloh.